arthurmsouza/transferworld-cordapp/README.md

     flow start TransferFlow target: [NODE_NAME]

-Where `NODE_NAME` is 'NodeA' or 'NodeB'.
+Where `NODE_NAME` is 'BankA' or 'BankB'.
 The space after the `:` is required.
 As with the web API, you are not required to use the full X500 name in the node shell.
 Note you can't sent a amount of money to yourself because that's not cool!

 To see all the amounts of money in your vault: